-The Office of Energy Efficiency and Renewable Energy (EERE), on behalf of the Water Power Technologies Office (WPTO), is issuing this Funding Opportunity Announcement (FOA).
+The Office of Energy Efficiency and Renewable Energy (EERE) is issuing, on behalf of the Water Power Technologies Office (WPTO), this Funding Opportunity Announcement (FOA) titled "Bipartisan Infrastructure Law Section 40334: Pumped Storage Hydropower Wind and Solar Integration and System Reliability Initiative."
 Awards made under this FOA will be funded, in whole or in part, with funds appropriated by the Infrastructure Investment and Jobs Act,1 more commonly known as the Bipartisan Infrastructure Law (BIL).